 Our video production services are for clients big and small, however we do have an affinity for those working to create a positive impact on the world.

-Our clients are museums, charities, social enterprises, tech start-ups (in education, health and whatnot) as well as the public, medical & heritage sectors.
-Currently, two-thirds of our clients directly support the SDGs through their activities.
+Our clients are museums, charities, social enterprises, start-ups as well as the public, medical & heritage sectors.
+Currently, 100% of our clients directly support the SDGs through their activities.

-There is no one size fits all, however the smallest packages we've charged start below £1,000 for things such as simple video marketing campaigns and social media marketing videos.
+However the smallest packages we've charged start around £2,000 for things such as simple video marketing campaigns and social media videos.

-*More information on the services above coming soon.
-Do get in touch if you have any questions about the video production services above or any type which we haven't listed yet.
+More information on these services coming soon.
+Do get in touch if you have any questions about these video production services or any type we haven't listed yet.

 A week after I'd watched "The Fundamentals of Caring" on Netflix, I received an email from the CEO of Bluebird Care Camden & Hampstead about creating a video for his business.
 No need to say I was already pre-sold!